ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 Each of these is a set of topics about a kind of behaviors that Apache projects are expected to follow.  **What do you want to talk about?**

+Note: there's an obvious first topic to cover!

 ---
 template: flockbottom